KevinZijlmans/Grozeries-Server/README.md

 VERSION 1.0 (BÈTA) - Server side of Grozeries platform The Development Team "Grozeries" of Class 25 welcomes you: may your coding adventure be a good one!

+## Contents

+This is the server side of the Grozeries platform, it is made in Sequelize and Express.
+It contains multiple routes and models and uses Sequelize Migrations.

 ## Authors

 * **Kevin Zijlmans** - [KevinZijlmans](https://github.com/KevinZijlmans)